 Step 2: "Pretotype," Preliminary Validation, and Early Usability

-With early feedback, I built a “pretotype” in Typeform based on an algorithm developed by one of our SMEs.
-I used the pretotype to further test user value, as well as get feedback on usability.
+With early feedback, a “pretotype” was built in Typeform based on an algorithm developed by one of our SMEs.
+The pretotype was used to further test user value, as well as get feedback on usability.

 Step 3: UX Design and Wireframes

-With insights from the pretotype interviews in hand, I designed a full set of annotated wireframes.
-The goal: simplicity.
+With insights from the pretotype interviews in hand, a full set of annotated wireframes was designed.

 Step 4: Algorithm Refinement and Detailed Specs

-Since our initial algorithm was built for a different purpose, I worked closely with an SME to revise it based on the new experience.
-Additionally, I created detailed specifications to further facilitate the development process.
+Since our initial algorithm was built for a different purpose, we worked closely with an SME to revise it based on the new experience.
+Additionally, detailed specifications were created to further facilitate the development process.

 Step 5: Build